marcushultman/stream-shell/README.md

 ### REPL-menu

 For more advanced ways of consuming a stream, you can hit [Tab] instead of pulling the next value.
 Here you can find options like:
-- Pring all remaining values
+- Print all remaining values
 - Sliced printout (replace already printed values in-place in the terminal)
 - Re-evaluate stream and dump to file
 - Put stream evaluation in background